dmitrvk/smth/README.rst

     $ smth create

-You will be asked for a notebook's title, typy, path to PDF file and the 1st page number.
+You will be asked for a notebook's title, type, path to PDF file and the 1st page number.
 All scanned pages will be inserted in the PDF file, so you will have all pages in one file.